snkas/basic-sim/doc/future_work.md

 * Incorporate a parameterized selector for RED as queueing discipline in the topology configuration (as RED is commonly used)

-* Unbuffered version of `log-update-helper.cc/h` which directly writes to file -- this can be used for TCP cwnd / progress / RTT tracking.

-* Check where we can replace the [] operator with .at() for std::vector's and std::map's (for example in the UDP application and point-to-point arbiter)

 When upgrading to a new version of ns-3, be sure to check: